Blog Posts

 Kakaban Island

-The jellyfish consist of two species called the Golden Jellyfish and the Moon Jellyfish and the only place in the world with similar phenomenon is in Micronesia, so if you ever get the chance to visit Kakaban Island, be sure to take a trip to this amazing place.
+The jellyfish consists of two species called the Golden Jellyfish and the Moon Jellyfish and the only place in the world with a similar phenomenon is Micronesia, so if you ever get the chance to visit Kakaban Island, be sure to take a trip to this amazing place.

 Kutai National Park

-The National Park is covered by pristine ironwood forests.
 The park is sprawling and you’ll find stretches of mangrove forest here as well as fields of colorful wild orchids.
-It is also home to sun bears, lorises, deer and orangutans.
+It is also home to sun bears, lorises, deer, and orangutans.

 Sampit